 When involving an estate, you must follow certain laws.
 These laws ensure acknowledgment and given notice to all claims to the estate.
 Failure to do so can result in the representative being sued.
 Also, there are certain deadlines and form requirements for filing a civil suit for wrongful death.
 A mistake in any one of these can possibly harm the case.

 Who Pays in a Civil Wrongful Death Case?

 Some wonder will the person’s insurance pay for damages if the incident happened during a criminal act.
-However, all states require an insurance policy pay for damages.
+However, all states require an insurance policy to pay for damages.
 As long as, their client is liable for damages while driving the insured car.

 A defendant could have a judgment entered against them and face a lawsuit if they were driving without insurance.
 But, without an insurance company paying for the judgment, many times the victims are unable to collect.

-However, there are options with the deceased’s own insurance policy.
+However, there are options with the deceased’s insurance policy.
 If the victim had an auto insurance policy, and if the policy had certain provisions, the family may be able to collect some of the compensation allowed under the law.
 Those options are:

-- Medpay: This is a provision that drivers can get on their own policy.
+- Medpay: This is a provision that drivers can get on their policy.
 It will pay for medical bills regardless of who is at fault or injured so long as involvement includes the insured or their vehicle.

 - Personal Injury Protection (PIP): This works similar to Medpay, but it pays medical bills and other damages like pain and suffering and loss of wages.
 It also pays out regardless of the injured party or at-fault so long as it involved the insured or their vehicle.

 - Uninsured/Underinsured (UM/UIM): Most insurance policies have uninsured/underinsured provisions.
 These will pay those covered by the policy for all personal injury damages; if the other driver is underinsured or has no insurance.
 This can include not finding a hit-and-run driver, so long as they were at fault in the accident.